teokem/guides/setup-macos.md

 This is needed to further install compilers (C++, fortran etc.) and a large variety of UNIX command line tools.

-1. Install Xcode from the App Store (top-left corner in Finder)
+1. Install Xcode from the App Store (top-left corner in Finder) and wait for it to finish (may take a while!)

-2. Open a Terminal (`Applications/Utilities/Terminal.app`) and enter the following
+2. Open a Terminal (`Applications/Utilities/Terminal.app`) and enter the following which will download and install additional tools:
    ~~~ bash
    xcode-select --install
    ~~~

 3. Open Xcode (`Applications/Xcode.app`) and accept the licence agreement.

 ## Python